When to Fly Fish the Missouri River

 Holter Dam to Craig

 This is a very popular stretch of the “Mo” with anglers and rafters alike.
 Depending on the time of the year, one can experience exceptional hatches of blue-winged olives, caddis, pale morning duns, and tricos throughout the late spring, summer, and early fall months.
-Due to the popularity of this section of river coupled with the amount of insect activity, long leaders and precise casting are essential for success utilizing dry flies.
+Due to the popularity of this section of river and the amount of insect activity, long leaders and precise casting are essential for successfully utilizing dry flies.
 The dry fly fishing on this section of the river can be compared to fishing the infamous “Ranch” section of the Henry’s Fork in Idaho.
 The slow and flat moving water can be deceiving from the river bank until you make a cast and watch your fly dance among microcurrents as it scurries downstream.
 The trout aren’t forgiving of sloppy casting, and the microcurrents will challenge an angler’s typical presentations.
 Anglers focusing on catching numbers of fish can benefit from nymphing the numerous drop-offs and other river bottom features.
 Getting your fly into the zone is critical, so ensure that you have a solid selection of weighted nymphs and don’t be afraid to play around with the depth you’re fishing.
 This section of the Mo includes the side channels where anglers can find hungry trout with fewer rafters during the hot summer months.
-An excellent guide that intimately knows the river can become a total game-changer in not only helping you catch fish but cutting the learning curve.
+An excellent guide that intimately knows the river can become a total game-changer in helping you catch fish and cutting the learning curve.
 They will show you how to set up on rising singles or pods of trout, the best methods for fly presentation, fly selection, and other tricks that they’ve added to their arsenal over years of guiding on the Missouri.

 Craig to Dearborn